MBBL-UAAAN/MBBL-UAAAN/README.md

 - 👋 Hi, We are @MBBL-UAAAN Molecular Bioengineering and Bioinformatics Laboratory
 - 👀 We are interested in developing bioiformatics pipelines to study functional genomics, molecular bioengeneering, and pathogen molecular biology
-- 🌱 We are currently working in developing emerging-pathogen molecular diagnostics by exploring sequence databases
+- 🌱 We are currently working in developing emerging-pathogen molecular diagnostics protocols by exploring sequence databases
 - 💞️ We are looking to collaborate with anyone who is interested in those topics.
 - 📫 We are working at Universidad Autónoma Agraria Antonio Narro: Basic Sciences Division jmontalvo@uaaan.edu.mx